 It was noted that a reduction of the size in this scenario would make it impossible for the University to retain its Division I status and force it to revert to Division III or some other lesser status.
-Such a scenario would unquestionably mitigate the effects of the current budget on Academic Affairs units and might be favorably viewed in some quarters as an appropriate focus on the academic mission.
+A move out of Division I would also affect the student intercollegiate athletics fee (currently 42% of the Athletics budget).
+However, such a scenario would unquestionably mitigate the effects of the current budget on the Schools and Colleges and might be favorably viewed in some quarters as an appropriate focus on the academic mission.

 Concern was expressed that there might be adverse consequences.
-The University has received donations amounting to some \$1.5 million that are contingent on the maintenance of Division I athletics; if the University were unable to maintain Division I status, these gifts would have to be returned.
+The University has received donations amounting to some \$1.5 million that are contingent on the maintenance of Division I athletics; if the University were unable to maintain Division I status and teams, these gifts would have to be returned.
 The loss of Division I status would likely cause an unknown number of athletes to transfer to other schools.
 Since most athletes are on partial, rather than full, scholarship, the tuition and fees that these students pay out of their own pockets might be lost to the university.
-It was argued that athletes represent a net plus for the university's educational mission-athletes have approximately the same grade point average as other students, and graduate at higher rates than students as a whole3.
+It was argued that athletes represent a net plus for the university's educational mission-athletes have approximately the same grade point average as other students, and graduate at higher rates than students as a whole.
 Athletics are one of the major sources of coverage of the University in the local print media.
 The effects of eliminating Division I on such university activities as development, sponsorships, and donations from alumni or others are unknown at this time.